microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     `USE WideWorldImporters;SELECT * FROM Sales.Customers;`

     See how mssql-cli by default will present rows in a vertical record format.
-Hit Enter to keep paging as many rows as you like.
+Hit Enter or Space to keep paging as many rows as you like.
 Your results should look like the following

     ![mssqlcliresults.PNG](../Media/mssqlcliresults.PNG)

-    Type in "q" at any time to get back to the prompt and "exit" to quite mssql-cli
+    Type in "q" at any time to get back to the prompt and "exit" to quit mssql-cli

 ## Use mssql-conf to set a traceflag

 There may be situations where you need to enable a traceflag as global and at SQL Server startup time.
 For Windows, this is done through the SQL Server Configuration Manager.
 For SQL Server on Linux, you will use the mssql-conf script.
 A list of all documented traceflags can be found at <https://docs.microsoft.com/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql>.

-Let''s say you wanted to enable trace flag 1222 for deadlock details to be reported in the ERRORLOG.
+Let's say you wanted to enable trace flag 1222 for deadlock details to be reported in the ERRORLOG.

 1. Run the following command from an ssh session with the bash shell